 Save the Date!
-The 20th anniversary of the William E. Colby Military Writers’ Symposium will be held April 8-9, 2015.
+The 2016 William E. Colby Military Writers’ Symposium will be held at Norwich University on April 6-7, 2016.

 “Going to War: The Cost to Families, Communities, and Nation.”

 - Karl Marlantes, author of Matterhorn: A Novel of the Vietnam War, a New York Times Top 10 Bestseller, and What It Is Like To Go To War.

 - Documentary filmmaker Benjamin Patton, executive director of the Patton Veterans Project and I WAS THERE Film workshops, and author of Growing Up Patton: Reflections on Heroes, History, and Family Wisdom.

 - Jason Redman, retired U.S. Navy SEAL and founder and spokesperson of the nonprofit Combat Wounded Coalition and Wounded Wear, and author of The Trident: The Forging and Reforging of a Navy SEAL Officer.